 C: Optional recommendation for the statement

 I: One or more randomized trials with clinical outcomes and/or validated laboratory endpoints

 IIb: Nonrandomized trials or observational cohort studies

 III: Expert opinion

-It is important to note that at present, to develop the recommendations in these Guidelines, the Panel incorporates data from the rapidly growing published scientific literature on COVID-19.
-The Panel also relies heavily on experience with other diseases, supplemented with evolving personal clinical experience with COVID-19, and incorporated the rapidly growing published scientific literature on COVID-19.
-When information existed in other published guidelines that the Panel felt important to include in these Guidelines, the information was included with permission from the original sources.
+It is important to note that, at present, to develop the recommendations in these Guidelines, the Panel incorporates data from the rapidly growing published scientific literature on COVID-19.
+The Panel also relies heavily on experience with other diseases, supplemented with evolving personal clinical experience with COVID-19.